carlosaicrag/johns_barber_shop/README.md

 </li>

 # Workflow
-1. git pull master
+1. git pull staging
-2. git checkout -b `<github issue number>-<name of branch>`
+2. git checkout -b `<github issue number>-<name of branch>` (you are branching off of staging)
 3. work on feature
 4. once you are done
-    * checkout the master branch
+    * checkout the staging branch
-    * git pull on the master branch
+    * git pull on staging branch
     * checkout YOUR feature branch
-    * git merge master
+    * git rebase staging
-    * fix merge conflicts
+    * fix merge conflicts if they exist
     * git push
+    * if you have any issues please let someone know
     * do the command that the terminal says to do
     * your branch should now be in the remote repository
 5. create a pull request on github
     ![pull_request1]( ./images/pull_request1.png )
     ![pull_request2]( ./images/pull_request2.png )
     ![pull_request3]( ./images/pull_request3.png )
     * what we're doing here is requesting to pull in our branch into the staging branch.
-The base in third picture will always be staging, and what we're comparing is the branch we're requesting to be pulled in.
-Once we make sure that the feature is working in staging then we go ahead and merge to master in another pull request.
+The base in the third picture will always be staging, and what we're comparing is the branch we're requesting to be pulled in.
+Once we make sure that the feature is working in the staging branch then we go ahead and merge to master in another pull request.
 # How To Use
 * git pull the repository
 * bundle install